 Everyone knows they should be sleeping more yet few people do.
 If this is not under your control and there is nothing you can do about getting 8 hours of sleep each night, at least you can do things to improve the quality of sleep that you have.

 The darker your bedroom the better.
 This means getting rid of all lights including clocks.
 If an ambient light comes in through your windows then investing in blackout curtains may be the smartest choice.

-Staying away from lighted screens (TV, iPhones, kindle, computers, etc.) at least an hour before you go to bed and dimming the lights will help your body, brain and hormones know it’s time to begin to wind down.
+Staying away from lighted screens from electronic devices (TV, iPhones, kindle, computers, etc.) at least an hour before you go to bed and dimming the lights will help your body, brain and hormones know it’s time to begin to wind down.

 And if needed you can take 2mg of melatonin which will dramatically help people sleep.

 There’s much more but if you do these steps your quality of sleep will greatly improve.
 And in doing that you may find you wake up less often and thus get more time too!

 #5 – Take Pine Pollen For Hormone Optimization